 Because rye flour is tremendously absorbent, this dough clocks in at a whopping 95% hydration!
 While most doughs with that much water in them are super sticky, loose, and hard to handle, the rye flour does such a good job soaking up water that this rye bread dough ends up being really lovely to work with.

-🧂 Ingredient Notes
+Ingredient Notes

 Here are the ingredients that you'll need to make this deli-style seeded rye bread recipe!
 See recipe card for ingredient quantities.

-- Rye Flour - I use King Arthur Baking Company's medium rye flour (also available on Amazon) here which has an 8% protein content.
+Rye Flour - I use King Arthur Baking Company's medium rye flour (also available on Amazon) which has an 8% protein content.
 This means it is a low-gluten flour.
 I find it works best for bread making when combined with a high-gluten flour like bread flour.

-- Water - You'll need hot but not boiling water for this recipe — around 160°F. I use my electric kettle to heat the water to exactly 160°F, but you can also just use the hottest tap water setting you can get.
+Water - You'll need hot but not boiling water for this recipe — around 160°F. I use my electric kettle to heat the water to exactly 160°F, but you can also just use the hottest tap water setting you can get.

 🥣 Instructions: How to Make Deli-Style Rye Bread

-This gives the yeast a head start to begin activating before adding it to the dough.
-It also helps the sugar in the honey begin dissolving so it can incorporate evenly.
+While the dough is resting in this autolyse step, combine the remaining liquid ingredients with the yeast in another small bowl.
+This gives the yeast a head start to begin activating and helps the sugar in the honey begin dissolving so it can incorporate evenly.

 Here's what the yeast mixture will look like before and after:

+Now we're going to finish mixing the dough.
 First, sprinkle the salt over the surface of the dough.
 Then pour the yeast mixture over the salt.

 Why do we add the salt separately?
 Too much prolonged direct contact between salt and yeast can slow down the yeast.
 It's safer to add them separately and mix them into the dough immediately.